CloudMailin Send Email Message API

 Attachments

-Attachments are slightly more complicated and require the following fields
+Attachments require the following fields:

 Field Type Description